Using stored procedures in Synapse SQL pool

-SQL Data Warehouse supports many of the T-SQL features that are used in SQL Server.
+SQL pool supports many of the T-SQL features that are used in SQL Server.
 More importantly, there are scale-out specific features that you can use to maximize the performance of your solution.

-However, to maintain the scale and performance of SQL Data Warehouse there are also some features and functionality that have behavioral differences and others that are not supported.
+Also, to help you maintain the scale and performance of SQL pool, there are additional features and functionalities that have behavioral differences.

 Introducing stored procedures

-Stored procedures are a great way for encapsulating your SQL code; storing it close to your data in the data warehouse.
-Stored procedures help developers modularize their solutions by encapsulating the code into manageable units; facilitating greater reusability of code.
+Stored procedures are a great way for encapsulating your SQL code, which is stored close to your SQL pool data.
+Stored procedures also help developers modularize their solutions by encapsulating the code into manageable units, thus facilitating greater code reusability.
 Each stored procedure can also accept parameters to make them even more flexible.

-When SQL Data Warehouse executes your stored procedure, the SQL statements are parsed, translated, and optimized at run time.
+When SQL pool executes your stored procedure, the SQL statements are parsed, translated, and optimized at run time.
 During this process, each statement is converted into distributed queries.
 The SQL code that is executed against the data is different than the query submitted.